mirkobunse/bibtexlectron/README.md

 }
 ```

-### Reading and writing files through the "fs" module
+### IPC example: reading and writing files through the "fs" module

-File access through the `fs` module is disabled by default because this module is typically unavailable on websites.
-However, we are developing a desktop app here, so this aspect of a website's security concerns does not apply for us.
+In electron, it is a best practice to keep the `fs` module disabled within the renderer process.
+This best-practice also holds for all other so-called native modules which are not available within websites.

-We need to manually activate the possibility to use the `fs` module.
-This process is documented in the [native modules section](https://electron-react-boilerplate.js.org/docs/native-modules) of the boilerplate project, unfortunately without a hint that this process actually solves our issue.
+Therefore, any native module, such as `fs`, needs to be called from the main process, which then provides the results to the renderer process via IPC.
+For instance, the renderer can ask the main process to read a file.